How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Classifying Caps

-\begin{proof} Suppose for the sake of contradiction that $S$ is not a cap.
+\begin{proof} Suppose that $S$ is affinely independent but not a cap.
 Then it contains a quad, so there are distinct elements $a,b,c,d \in S$ such that $a+b+c+d=\vec{0}$.
-Adding $d$ to both sides yields $a+b+c=d$.
-But then $d$ is the sum of an odd number of elements of $S$, so it is an affine combination of elements of $S$.
-This contradicts the assumption that $S$ is affinely independent.
+Then $d = a+b+c$ is an affine combination of elements of $S$, contradicting the assumption that $S$ is affinely independent.
 Therefore $S$ must be a cap.